AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

  ![processing-profiles-list](assets/processing-profiles-list.png)
  -->

-## Custom profile {#custom-config}
+## Custom profile and use cases {#custom-config}

+**TBD items**:

+* Overall cross-linking with the extensibility content.
+* Mention how to get URL of worker.
+Worker URL for Dev, Stage, and Prod environments.
+* Mention mapping of service parameters.
+Link to compute service article.
+* Review from flow perspective shared in Jira ticket.

 Some complex asset processing use cases cannot be accomplished using default configurations as the needs of the organizations are varied.
 Adobe offers [!DNL Asset Compute Service] for such use cases.
 It is a scalable and extensible service to process digital assets.
 It can transform image, video, document and other file formats into different renditions including thumbnails, extracted text & metadata and archives.

-Developers can use the Asset Compute Service to create specialized custom workers that cater to complex use cases. [!DNL Experience Manager] users can invoke these custom workers from the user interface by using custom profiles that administrators configure. [!DNL Asset Compute Service] supports the following use cases:
+Developers can use the Asset Compute Service to create specialized custom workers that cater to pre-defined, complex use cases. [!DNL Experience Manager] can invoke these custom workers from the user interface by using custom profiles that administrators configure. [!DNL Asset Compute Service] supports the following use cases:

 * Generate custom enhanced smart tags for digital assets using Adobe Sensei.
 * Generate cropping mask of a subject using Adobe Sensei.